Counselling for Depression

 By Christina Radziejewski, MA, RCC

 When we lose a job, or experience the end of a relationship or the death of a loved one, it is natural to feel sad.
 If we are mentally healthy, we accept and learn to live with such losses over time.
-It is when sadness lingers for two weeks or more and begins to disrupt regular life functioning, that help may be needed.
+However, when sadness lingers for two weeks or more, and begins to disrupt regular life functioning, help may be needed.

 Depression is an illness suffered by millions around the world.
-The good news is that counselling for depression has been known to be effective for many people.
+The good news is that counselling for depression have been known to be effective for many people.
 In more severe cases, with the advice of a doctor, treatment may include anti-depressants in addition to therapy.

 A referral from a medical professional is not necessary for counselling.
 Anyone who is motivated to feel better, can call a qualified and trained counsellor of their choice and begin work right away.

 Recognise the symptoms of Depression

 When we are depressed, we are affected mentally, physically, and emotionally.
 We feel a profound and pervasive sense of sadness that seems to linger for a long time, as well as a sense of worthlessness and helplessness.
 We may also feel extreme exhaustion or lethargy, and lose interest in activities that we used to find pleasure in.

 When we are depressed, we are also easily distractible or irritable, and we may find ourselves struggling with sleepless nights.
 We may also experience either a loss of appetite or significant weight gain.
 We may also worry, and for some, quite severely, leading to the development of anxiety.

-For some, depression is seasonal, and is most often especially bad during the winter months.
-These individuals may be suffering from Seasonal Affective Disorder (read about Seasonal Affective Disorder here).
+For some of us, depression is seasonal, and is most often felt especially bad during the winter months.
+We may be suffering from Seasonal Affective Disorder (read about Seasonal Affective Disorder here).

 If left untreated, depression could lead to deterioration in relationships as loved ones fail to understand what has occurred, or how they could help.
-Family members may feel guilt as they wondered what they may have done to “cause” the depression.
+Family members may feel guilty as they wondered what they may have done to “cause” the depression.
 Those who are uninformed may ask the depressed one to “snap out of it”.